Cable cell morphology¶

 dist (mpoint) – distal end of the segment

-tag (int) – tag meta data of segment
+tag (int) – tag metadata of the segment

 - append(parent, x, y, z, radius, tag)